sajjadGG/book-python/quality/debugging/warnings.rst

     def deprecated(func):
         """
         This is a decorator which can be used to mark functions as deprecated.
-It will result in a warning being emitted when the function is used.
+It will emit warning when the function is used.
         """

         @functools.wraps(func)